majoseek/E-shop/README.md

 * React.js
 * HTML and CSS
 ## Testing
-To try out the application go to root folder and run:\
+To try out the application, go to root folder and run:\
 For back-end setup:
 ```
 npm install